 These results were replicated in a second trial with Isa Brown hens from 22 to 34 weeks of age using the same B-Act® dosage.
 The birds that received B-Act® showed a significantly improved feed conversion efficiency.

 In a third trial, this time with Lohmann Brown layers between 25 and 45 weeks of age and supplemented with the same B-Act® dosage, the findings were confirmed once more.
-In the last trial egg quality parameters were also evaluated and showed the B-Act® supplementation significantly reduced the amount of excreted protein.
+This trial also showed that B-Act® supplementation significantly reduced the amount of excreted protein.
 This can be interpreted as a better functioning of the gastrointestinal tract, thus utilising the provided nutrients from the diets as much as possible.

 Supporting a healthy gut leads to productive and profitable poultry.
 With an attractive return on investment, B-Act® offers an interesting solution to do so, combining economics with health standards in the most rewarding way.